0xideas/sequifier-archive/README.md

   - the extraction of sequences for training from a standardised format
   - the configuration and training of a transformer classification model
-  - inference on data with a trained model each of these steps is explained below
+  - inference on data with a trained model each of these steps is explained below.

 ## Preprocessing of data into sequences for training

+The preprocessing step is specifically designed for scenarios where for long series of events, the prediction of the next event is of interest.
+In cases of sequences where only the last user item interaction is a valid target, preprocessing step does not apply.

 This step presupposes input data with three columns: sequenceId, itemId and timesort. sequenceId and itemId identify user/item interaction, and the timesort column must